brunoxghx/Apple-Music-to-Spotify/README.md

 # 🎵 Copy Apple Music Library to Spotify 🎶
+Looking to make the switch from Apple Music to Spotify effortlessly?
+Want to copy your entire collection of Apple Music to Spotify in just a few clicks? 🚀 Our tool effortlessly transfers your extensive library makes your music migration smooth and hassle-free! 🎶

 This project provides scripts to transfer songs from your Apple Music library (exported as an XML file) to a Spotify playlist.
 The process involves extracting song names from the Apple Music library XML file, storing them in an Excel file, and then using that Excel file to create a Spotify playlist with the corresponding songs.